 2. Combine Curtains with Roller Shades

 Another winning combo is drapery panels with roller shades.
 The shades act as privacy when down, and when rolled up the drapery panel ends still have the window dressed.
-This makes for a stunning pair and often something we see done in bedrooms.
+This makes for a stunning pair and is often something we see done in bedrooms.

 3. Select Sheer Roman Shades with Blackout Curtains